 Since the turn of the century, several owners have made their own architectural changes to reflect the tastes and trends of their time.
 Porches were enclosed, towers were removed, architectural details were "modernized" and additions were built.
 In 1991, Innkeepers and owners Sally and Tim Wilson began to painstakingly restore the Inn to its earlier splendor as a Victorian landmark in the center of a lovely Vermont Village.
 Today, the grand building again sports a Victorian color scheme, a lofty turret and elegantly refurbished guestrooms and dining areas.

-In one regard, little has changed: throughout its long history, the Inn has maintained a tradition of warm hospitality, fine food and a well stocked cellar.
+In one regard, little has changed: throughout its long history, this Norwich hotel & historical inn has maintained a tradition of warm hospitality, fine food and a well stocked cellar.